 Puppies can make an incredible and loving addition to your home and family but there is a lot of responsibility that comes with them as well.
-Today, our Suffolk County vets share some information about raising a new puppy and offer advice to help you have a smooth transition.
+Today, our Deer Park vets share some information about raising a new puppy and offer advice to help you have a smooth transition.

 How To Raise and Care for a New Puppy